akashdoss/GemTalk/README.md

   <img src="https://img.shields.io/badge/License-MIT-green?style=for-the-badge" alt="License">
 </div>

-### - Your friendly Chatbot with a temporary brain 🤣 -

 GemTalk is a sleek, simple, and privacy-focused web application that serves as a user-friendly interface for Google's Gemini models.
 It's a single-page application built with Flask and vanilla JavaScript, ensuring a lightweight and responsive user experience.